whiteclarkegroup/liquibase-linter/docs/custom-rules.md

 - [ChangeRule](https://github.com/whiteclarkegroup/liquibase-linter/blob/master/src/main/java/com/whiteclarkegroup/liquibaselinter/config/rules/ChangeRule.java) for linting each individual change, useful when you want to prevent issues with the content of the change itself
 - [ChangeSetRule](https://github.com/whiteclarkegroup/liquibase-linter/blob/master/src/main/java/com/whiteclarkegroup/liquibaselinter/config/rules/ChangeSetRule.java) for linting each changeSet, useful when you want to check things like comments and contexts, or the overall content of a changeSet e.g. when you want ensure certain changes happen together, or in isolation
-- [ChangeLogRule](https://github.com/whiteclarkegroup/liquibase-linter/blob/master/src/main/java/com/whiteclarkegroup/liquibaselinter/config/rules/ChangeLogRule.java) for linting each changeLog file, useful when you want to check teh overall content at changeLog level - rarely used in practise
+- [ChangeLogRule](https://github.com/whiteclarkegroup/liquibase-linter/blob/master/src/main/java/com/whiteclarkegroup/liquibaselinter/config/rules/ChangeLogRule.java) for linting each changeLog file, useful when you want to check the overall content at changeLog level - rarely used in practise

 The `ChangeRule` interface uses generics, so you can target a specific change type e.g. `implements ChangeRule<InsertDataChange>` for inserts, or just do `implements ChangeRule<Change>` to catch all changes.
 You can also use this to lint [custom changes](http://www.liquibase.org/documentation/changes/custom_change.html), if you have any of those in your project.